Projects / Kaitoke pipe bridge replacement

 The existing bridge will be replaced with a new and improved network arch bridge to convey the new water pipeline and replace the walkway and maintenance access platform.

-In order to carry out this vital piece of work for Wellington, parts of Kaitoke's Swing Bridge Loop track are closed to the public (no foot or road access).
-Please see the map below and Greater Wellington's website for more information.
+In order to carry out this vital piece of work for Wellington, parts of Kaitoke's Swing Bridge Loop track were closed to the public (no foot or road access).
+The track is now open again.
+For more information, head to Greater Wellington's website.

 All Updates